 Charly trained at Sydney's National Art School at a time when conceptual art was avant garde, but saw his own work as being anti-conceptual, saying “my work is more about feeling and human expression rather than ideas … art school was about making the art, not the intellectual side of it."

-"Each piece is a story within a story, and the pieces reflect my moods, my reaction to life.
-The emotions within my paintings are joy, anger, bliss .. every emotion.
-Leaving areas unfinished allows the viewer to ponder on the negative spaces, and allow the other areas to fulfil the richness of his work.
+Within the paintings that Charly produces, stories are told … the pieces reflect the artists moods and reactions to life.
+“The emotions within my paintings are joy, anger, bliss .. every emotion.”
+Leaving areas unfinished allows the viewer to ponder on the negative spaces, whilst allowing other areas to fulfil the richness of his work.

-A keen surfer, Charly, his wife Jane, and their four children live in a Queenslander set on their picturesque 68-acre Friday Hut Road property.
+A keen surfer, Charly, his wife Jane and their four children live in a Queenslander set on their picturesque 68-acre Friday Hut Road property.
 In the midst of this pastoral paradise is "The Hut" (Charly's studio) which fronts onto the familiar green rolling hills of the Byron hinterland.